andreaMolteni/softtek_test/docs/notes.md

 For the static code analysis PHPStan library has been used.

 ### **TESTING**
 Concerning the testing, three classes have been developed.
-The first one performs the test of cli command behaviour, the second one is for MusementService and the last one for WeatherService.
+The first one performs the test of cli command behaviour, the second one is for MusementService and the last one for WeatherService. <br>
+**For each test there are several asserts.**

+### getCitiesWeatherCommandTest
+- tests getCitiesWeatherCommand behaviour

 ### MusementServiceTest
 - tests MusemenService in normal conditions. <br>
-It
 - tests MusemenService in case of the response in not 200

-For each test there are several asserts.

 ### WeathertServiceTest:
 - tests WeatherService without input <br>